kramse/kea-it-sikkerhed/penetrationstest/lektionsplan.md

 ### Course reading list

-This course uses three books and a number of supporting resources.
+This course uses a few books and a number of supporting resources.

 Primary literature: